BSA Basic Auditory Science 2018

 The Millenium Bridge by night, the Swing Bridge over the River Tyne by night, The Grade I Listed Black Gate built in 1247

 We look forward to welcoming you to exciting and vibrant Newcastle for this year’s BSA Basic Auditory Science meeting.
+The conference book containing all the information you need regarding the BAS 2018 is now available to download:

 The meeting follows in the tradition of previous meetings, with a single poster session over two days and two afternoons of short talks.
 Abstracts will be accepted for experimental studies covering any aspect of hearing and hearing disorders - from cells to cognition.